JetBrains/kotlin-multiplatform-dev-docs/topics/tools/recommended-ides.md

 [//]: # (title: Recommended IDEs and code editors)

-## IntelliJ IDEA
+## IntelliJ IDEA and Android Studio

 [IntelliJ IDEA](https://www.jetbrains.com/idea/) provides full Kotlin Multiplatform support.

-With IntelliJ IDEA 2025.2.2,
+[Android Studio](https://developer.android.com/studio) is another stable solution for Kotlin Multiplatform.
+Both are based on the IntelliJ platform, so generally they share the same features, although specific updates may not arrive simultaneously.

-you can install the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.
+Starting with IntelliJ IDEA 2025.2.2 or Android Studio Otter 2025.2.1, you can install the [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform) that provides basic launching and debugging capabilities for iOS apps, preflight environment checks, and other helpful KMP functionality.